masc-ucsc/livehd/docs/Policy.md

 * There’s no warranty on LGRAPH at all.

-We believe this fosters the widest adoption of LGRAPH because it allows commercial products to be derived from LGRAPH with few restrictions and without a requirement for making any derived works also open source (i.e. BSD-3 license is not a “copyleft” license like the GPL).
+We believe this fosters the widest adoption of LGRAPH because it allows commercial products to be derived from LGRAPH with few restrictions and without a requirement for making any derived works also open source (i.e. BSD 3-Clause license is not a “copyleft” license like the GPL).
 We suggest that you read the License if further clarification is needed.

+When you create a new code file, it should include "This file is distributed under the BSD 3-Clause License.
+See LICENSE for details." in the first line of the file.

 ## Patents